ngardiner/ngardiner.github.io/ha.md

 In order to provide whole-house audio, I picked up 6 NEXX WT3050 devices (for $173) which provide 2 x 100Mbps ethernet ports, 1 USB port and 54Mbps WiFi.
 The NEXX devices are able to run OpenWRT, which provides great flexibility in configuring audio platforms.

-The OpenWrt distribution used is an unmodified OpenWrt Chaos Calmer installation, with x packages installed.
+The OpenWrt distribution used is an unmodified OpenWrt Chaos Calmer installation, with <a href="openwrt-wha.html">a number of packages</a> installed.
 The NEXX is a MediaTek-based SOC, 8MB of Flash and 64MB of RAM.

 <center>
   <img src="images/IMG_20170409_175646.jpg" />